Data Sharing with Endogenous Choices over Differential Privacy Levels: What Happens under Full Decentralization?

-To understand this result, recall from Lemma \ref{lem:autonomous_eps} that a player's choice of $\epsilon$ is influenced solely by their privacy cost $c_i$ and the size of the coalition.
-Thus, for a coalition $S$ existing at variance level $\sigma^2$, as $\sigma^2$ increases, every player in $S$ will still keep their $\epsilon$ levels unchanged and continue to be a part of the coalition.
-However, with the increasing variance, it is possible that some player $j$ outside of the coalition $S$ may now find participation the better option.
-This immediately breaks Nash stability and coalition $S$ dissolves.
-This explains the non-monotonicity of existence in $\sigma^2$ for Nash-stable coalitions.
-However, when moving to the robust equilibrium concept, these non-monotonicities in $\sigma^2$ disappear.

-\begin{lemma} Given a cost profile $\vec c$, suppose that there exists a robust equilibrium coalition of size $k$ at variance level $\sigma^2$.
-Then for all $\sigma' \geq \sigma$, there must exist at least one robust equilibrium coalition of size $\geq k$ at variance level $\sigma'^2$. \end{lemma}

-The intuition here is that as we increase variance from $\sigma^2$, even after the original coalition $S$ dissolves under the Nash definition, $S$ will still continue to exist (with the originally chosen $\epsilon$ levels as $\sigma^2$) under the robust definition --- until the new player $j$ can make a \textit{valid entry into $S$}.
-Let $\sigma_{tr}^2$ be the transition value of the variance at which player $j$ can finally make valid entry.
-If the variance is increased all the way up to $\sigma_{tr}^2$, $S$ will finally cease to be robust-stable, but the augmented coalition $S \cup \{j\}$ will immediately be robust-stable (with all players re-adjusting their $\epsilon$ levels to $\vec \epsilon^*(S \cup \{j\})$).
-This illustrates, at an intuitive level, why robust stability has monotonicity of existence and size in variance.

-\paragraph{Identical Costs} Finally, we discuss the setting where all players have identical cost parameters $c$.
+\paragraph{Special Case II: Stable Coalitions When All Players Have Identical Costs.} Finally, we discuss the setting where all players have identical cost parameters $c$.
 While this setting is simple, it will be particularly useful for establishing matching lower bounds on the best achievable social cost in Theorem~\ref{thm:opt_eq} (because it is one of the few instances where all the equilibrium coalitions that exist at $(c, \sigma^2)$ can be accounted for, which enables finding the one that minimizes social cost).
 Again, these results will highlight differences between Nash and robust stability.

 First, Claim \ref{clm:equal_cost_Nash} shows that when players have identical cost parameter $c$, the grand coalition is the only coalition that can be Nash-stable for the entire allowable range of $\alpha$. \begin{claim} Suppose, we are in a setting where all players have the identical cost parameter $c$.
 Then, there exists no Nash-stable coalition of intermediate size $k$ ($2 \leq k < n$) for any $\alpha \in [-1, 1]$. \end{claim}